This Step: Take Drivers Education

 - Completing an online course and 50 hours of behind-the-wheel experience

-- Completing 100 hours of driving experience (only if no classroom courses are offered within a 30-mile radius of your home and you don’t want to take an online course)
+- Completing 100 hours of driving experience (only if no classroom courses are offered within a radius of 30 miles of your home and you don’t want to take an online course)

-Although drivers ed is not required to get an instruction permit, you must complete this 30-hour course through a public or private high school or an NV DMV-licensed professional drive school to get a driver license.
-There is even the option to take 15 hours of classroom instruction and five behind-the-wheel training hours offered by some private schools.
+Although drivers ed is not required to get an instruction permit, you must complete this course of 30 hours through a public or private high school or an NV DMV-licensed professional drive school to get a driver license.
+There is even the option to take 15 hours of classroom instruction and 5 hours of behind-the-wheel offered by some private schools.
 First check that your school has been approved by the DMV to teach this shortened course.